Maurice Duplessis: Law practice

 After three years of studies, Duplessis was admitted to the Bar of Quebec in September 1913.
 (Note: The biographical notice of Maurice Duplessis on the webpage of the National Assembly of Quebec gives the date of September 4.
 Conrad Black suggests it happened on September 14.)
 Maurice returned to his home town to practice law at the Bar of Trois-Rivières, whose member he would stay until his death.
 He first worked together with his father, but this was cut short as on June 15, 1914, Nérée was nominated as judge of the Superior Court of Quebec.
 The future Premier then opened his own consultancy, Duplessis, Langlois & Lamothe, Avocats et Procureurs, on Hart Street, behind his parents' house.
 Langlois was an old friend of his from the Séminaire who became husband of Duplessis's sister, Gabrielle.
 Together with another lawyer from Trois-Rivières, Léon Lamothe, they formed a partnership which lasted well into the 1930s.
 Duplessis did not serve in the Canadian Armed Forces during World War I as he was exempt from conscription.

-Practising civil law more than criminal law, Duplessis developed a large client base among the ordinary people, who were attracted due to his arguments in court that often proved persuasive.
+Practicing civil law more than criminal law, Duplessis developed a large client base among the ordinary people, who were attracted due to his arguments in court that often proved persuasive.
 He was quickly recognized as a sociable and competent lawyer who approached his cases carefully, and thus became a popular figure in the town.
 The young lawyer engaged in various activities of his area, notably directing of a local baseball team, and became a fixture in high-end taverns of his town.
 His professional success, briefly interrupted by the death of his mother in 1921, let him buy a personal Winton on a loan (to great dismay of his father).
 Duplessis suspended his law career in early 1934 amid mounting duties in the Legislative Assembly, though he would still be mentioned as a member of the bar.